 THE facts, as they were told at Sean Hodgson's 1982 trial, seemed unassailable.
-Although he claimed to be innocent in court, the 27-year-old drifter had previously made detailed confessions to the rape and murder of Teresa de Simone.
+Although he claimed to be innocent in court, the 27-year-old drifter had previ-ously made detailed confessions to the rape and murder of Teresa de Simone.

 He had even written a letter of confession which read: 'I did the murder.
 Why, I don't know.
-All I say is that let justice be done.'
+All I say is that let justice be done.
 The jury was also told that Mr Hodgson knew crucial facts about the murder which it was claimed only the killer could know.
 He knew, for example, that one of the legs of Miss de Simone's pair of tights had been completely ripped off during the assault.
-And he claimed that as he strangled the harmaid, the saliva in her mouth had thubhow Mr Hodgson knew these facts.
+And he claimed that as he strangled the barmaid, the saliva in her mouth had 'bubbled' in exactly the same way a pathologist later said it had.
+There is no way of proving how Mr Hodgson knew these facts.
 At the time of his arrest, police interviews were not routinely tape-recorded.
-Defence QC Robin Grey said Mr Hodgson
+Defence QC Robin Grey said Mr Hodgson was a pathological liar who had confessed to 200 crimes, including murders.
+Many of these crimes simply hadn't happened.
+It seems the jury disregarded this.